Is drone fishing legal? Yes, but make sure you understand the drone laws.

 Events and crowds

 Although it’s tempting to score some great footage of the fireworks, footy grand final or that famous rock star concert – flying near crowds and organised public events is not allowed.
+Flying over a populous area could land you in a lot of trouble.

 You can’t fly over people at any time – no matter how high you fly above them.